What funding is available?

 Delays in start of project: Applying municipalities are required to start expenditure of any awarded monies on the project, as described in the application, within twelve months from the date of receipt of the monies by the receiving government.
 If an entity that has been granted funding is not able, for any reason, to accept and begin expenditure of its allocation within twelve months of the date of the award notification, the government must contact the Boulder County Commissioners’ Office (BOCC) with an explanation of the reason for the delay of funds expenditure.

 BOCC Approval: The County Commissioners shall have sole discretion to approve or disapprove any delayed expenditure of Environmental Sustainability Grant funds.
 If disapproved, the allocation may be recovered by the Commissioners and/or re-allocated for the current or subsequent years, at the Board’s sole discretion.

-Reporting expectations under grants awarded: Local governments awarded a grant will be expected to provide quarterly reports with a financial summary and programmatic summary, including quantitative and qualitative metrics for success in environmental impacts.
-A local government representative is also asked to attend two in-person meetings a year with all the matching grant awardees and quarterly one-on-one phone check-ins with the grant program manager.
+Reporting expectations under grants awarded: Municipalities awarded a grant will be expected to provide quarterly reports with a financial summary and programmatic summary, including quantitative and qualitative metrics for success in environmental impacts.
+A municipality representative is also asked to attend two in-person meetings a year with all the matching grant awardees and quarterly one-on-one phone check-ins with the grant program manager.